alphagov/content-store/README.md

 # Content Store

 The Content Store is a MongoDB database of almost all published content on GOV.UK.
+See the [Content Store API](./docs/content-store-api.md) for basic usage.

 ## Technical documentation